pushkar1995/react-bookstore-app/README.md

 <br>

 <br>
 "Bookstore" is a website about books displaying its names, authors, adding and deleting them of the list.
-It is a Single Page App (SPA).
+It is a Single Page App (SPA) created using React and Redux.
 <br>
 <br>